List of Primetime Emmy Awards received by Netflix: Lead Actor/Actress

 In 2013, Kevin Spacey was nominated for his role as Frank Underwood in House of Cards.
 The following year, the actor received a nomination for the second season of the series.
 In 2015, Kyle Chandler was nominated in the category alongside Kevin Spacey; both actors repeated nominations in 2016.
 Kevin Spacey was nominated for the fifth season of House of Cards, in 2017.
 Jason Bateman was nominated three consecutive times, from 2018 to 2020.
 He was the only lead nominated in the category during that period.
 In 2021, Regé-Jean Page and Josh O'Connor, received their first Emmy nomination.
 Bateman returned to the category in 2022 alongside Lee Jung-jae, who received his first nomination.
+In 2024, Dominic West received his first nomination for his role as Charles III in the final season of The Crown.